raymonelina/mcp-amazon-asin/src/mcp_amazon_asin/prompt-search.md

 theme explains what to consider, while keyword reflects a pre-selected user intent.
 Display this to the user to explain you are working on these themes.

-Next, for the original search query:
+Next, for the original search query, let's "Get Theme" to fetch a list of ASIN product information.
+It would do the following:

 Retrieve a list of ASINs and keep the first 2.

 For each of the 2 extended queries (from the keywords above), retrieve the first 2 ASINs.
+Basically, Get Theme for the top 2 extended queries.

 Then, for each ASIN (from both steps), fetch product title and image link.